Vertex-shellings of Euclidean Oriented Matroids: concluding remarks

 \section{concluding remarks}

-If we look carefully at the proofs of Theorem \ref{theo:VertexShellingExist} and Theorem \ref{theo:VertexShellingExistWhole} we see that they remain valid if we assume the oriented matroid $\mathcal{O}$ only to be {\em Mandel}.
+If we look carefully at the proofs of Theorem \ref{theo:VertexShellingExist} and Theorem \ref{theo:VertexShellingExistWhole}, we see that they remain valid if we assume the oriented matroid $\mathcal{O}$ only to be {\em Mandel}.
 Then we extend it to $\mathcal{O}' = \mathcal{O} \cup f$ such that all programs $(\mathcal{O}',g,f)$ are Euclidean for all elements $g$ of the groundset of $\mathcal{O}$.
 Our last theorem says that $\mathcal{O} = \mathcal{O}' \setminus f$ has a vertex-shelling then.
-Hence an oriented matroid that is {\em Mandel} has also a vertex-shelling.
-If the equivalence holds here remains an open problem.
-We can derive from our Theorem \ref{theorem:SecondMainTheorem} immediately that every Euclidean oriented matroid is {\em Mandel} but in general not every oriented matroid needs to be {\em Mandel} (which was a conjecture made by A. Mandel in \cite{5}).
-Jürgen Richter-Gebert found an oriented matroid in \cite{Richter-Gebert} with a mutation-free element.
+Hence, an oriented matroid that is {\em Mandel} also has a vertex-shelling.
+We are not aware, though, of an explicit example that is Mandel but not Euclidean.
+We can immediately derive from our Theorem \ref{Theo:SecondMaintheorem2} that every Euclidean oriented matroid is {\em Mandel} but in general not every oriented matroid needs to be {\em Mandel} (which was a conjecture made by A. Mandel in \cite{5}).
+J\"urgen Richter-Gebert found an oriented matroid in \cite{Richter-Gebert} with a mutation-free element.
 That oriented matroid is a counterexample for being {\em Mandel} which was proven by K. Knauer in \cite{Knauer}.
 It might be a candidate for an oriented matroid not being vertex-shellable at all.
 It requires further examinations to check that.

-For subdivisions of zonotopes (which are corresponding to single-element liftings of realizable oriented matroids) Athanasiadis proved in \cite{Athanasiadis} that they are shellable (which means that the corrseponding oriented matroid has a vertex shelling), if the (realizable) oriented matroid corresponding to the zonotope is strongly Euclidean.
+For subdivisions of zonotopes (which correspond to single-element liftings of realizable oriented matroids), Athanasiadis proved in \cite{Athanasiadis} that they are shellable (which means that the corresponding oriented matroid has a vertex shelling) if the (realizable) oriented matroid corresponding to the zonotope is strongly Euclidean.
 Our last Theorem is a generalization of his result and it should be further examined what our results mean in the special case of zonotopal tilings.